enfogroup/aws-cdk-compliance/README.md

 The following features are available for SQS.

-* Queue, compliant SQS Queue Construct
+* Queue, compliant SQS Queue Construct.
+Will throw if non-compliant properties are passed.
-* QueueProps, modified version of QueueProps with the required keys for making the Queue compliant set to required, and only compliant values allowed
 * defaultQueueProps, the QueueProps used to make the queue compliant

 Queue creation example.